NJUNLP/pydec/docs/_docs/pythonapi/pydec.bias_decomposition/index.md

 {% include function.html content="pydec.bias_decomposition.register_bias_decomposition_func(name)" %}

-Register a bias decomposition function named `name`.
+Register a bias decomposition function named `name`, cannot be the same name of the already registered algorithms.

+Take the decomposition described below as an example:

 <blockquote>
 Assume that $h^\prime=h+b$ and $h$ is denoted as the sum of $m$ components, i.e., $h=c_1+\cdots+c_m$.
 Then $b$ is decomposed into $m$ parts and added to each of the $m$ components: